 The following dialog will appear if you press the “Select features” button:

-The object feature calculation is plugin-based.
-Per default ilastik comes with 3 feature plugins: “Standard Object Features”, “Skeleton Feautures” (2D only), and “Convex Hull Features”.
-Those features are computed by the vigra library.
+The first three mentioned features are computed by the vigra library.
+The “Spherical Texture Features” are computed using the SphericalTexture library.
 An overview of available features can be found in here.
 The features are subdivided into three groups: “Location”, “Shape”, and “Intensity Distribution”.
 Location-based features take into account absolute coordinate positions in the image.
 These are only useful in special cases when the position of the object in the image can be used to infer the object type.
 Shape-based features extract shape descriptors from the object masks.
 Lastly, “Intensity Distribution” features operate on image value statistics.
 You will also notice features, which can be computed “in the neighborhood”.
 In that case, the neighborhood of the object (specified by the user at the bottom of the dialog) is found by distance transform and the feature is computed for the object itself and for the neighborhood including and excluding the object.

 Need more features?
 Object features are plugin-based and very easy to extend if you know a little Python.
 A detailed example of a user-defined plugin can be found in the $ILASTIK/examples directory, while this page contains a higher-level description of the few functions you’d have to implement.